mehmetpekdemir/dockerization-with-fabric8/README.md

 # dockerization
-Dockerization of spring boot application
+Dockerization with fabric8 of spring boot application

 mvn clean